Syllabus | Discord Server | First Paper

 (Please read at least the first half of Chapter 1 (pp.27–42), and at least the following bits of Chapter 2: pp.55–58, pp.68–74.
 If you have time and you're finding it interesting, read all of Chapters 1 and 2.)

-Thursday, May 11th | Language as a well-behaved phenomenon
+Thursday, December 11th | Language as a rule-governed phenomenon

 Required Reading